rizkyilhampra/sscasn-api-scrape-cli/README.md

+# SSCASN SCRAPER
 This project is used for personal and educational purposes.
-It is designed to scrape data from an API, parse it into an Excel format (.xlsx), and save it under the "data/" directory.
-Additionally, it implements concurrent processing using goroutines, so on my local computer, it can retrieve 500-600 records per minute, followed by detailed data from another endpoint.
+It is designed to scrape data from an API of https://api-sscasn.bkn.go.id which is used for https://sscasn.bkn.go.id, parse it into an Excel format (.xlsx), and save it under the "data/" directory.
+It also implements job/worker and concurrent processing using goroutines which will run 10 request per second.

 ## How to run